 Annual Cost of Dog Insurance UK

 How much does dog insurance cost per year?
-On an annual basis, dog insurance can easily cost hundreds of pounds, depending on the type of cover.
-For example, Lifetime cover costs around £332 per year for a young, healthy dog, although cheap policies can be found for as little as £200 a year.
+On an annual basis, dog insurance can easily cost hundreds of pounds, depending on the type of cover, breed and other factors.
+For example, cheap Lifetime cover costs around £134 per year for a young, healthy dog, although more expensive policies can cost many hundreds of pounds (and in some cases, over £1,000 a year).

 How Much is Dog Insurance by Cover Limit?